What is African black soap and how is it made?

 What are the risks of using black African black soap?

-African black soaps tend to have high glycerin and latext content.
+African black soaps tend to have high glycerin content.
 Therefore, they not suitable for people with allergies to these compounds.
 If you have a chocolate allergy or are sensitive to caffeine, you may also want to stay clear of black soaps due to the high concentration of cocoa often used.
 An additional risk of using certain black soaps is an over-drying effect.
 If you have dry or sensitive skin, look for a black soap that includes shea butter or another moisturizing ingredient in the formula and be sure to use a hydrating moisturizer after cleansing.

 Does African black soap help with acne?